tagion/tagion/src/bin-wave/README.md

 Missing value for argument --transaction-maxcon.
 ```

 # transaction-maxqueue
 ```
 --transaction-maxqueue
 ```
-Set the max number of connection which can be handle by the transaction servives
+Set the max number of connection which can be handle by the transaction servives, 100 by default

 ## Use Cases